 E. Frequency of Instruction: Reflection on responsible conduct of research should recur throughout a scientist's career: at the undergraduate, post-baccalaureate, predoctoral, postdoctoral, and faculty levels.
 Institutional training programs and individual fellows/scholars are strongly encouraged to consider how to optimize instruction in responsible conduct of research for the particular career stage(s) of the individual(s) involved.
 Instruction must be undertaken at least once during each career stage, and at a frequency of no less than once every four years.
 It is highly encouraged that initial instruction during predoctoral training occurs as early as possible in graduate school.
 Individuals at the early career investigator level (including mentored K awardees and K12 scholars) must receive instruction in responsible conduct of research at least once during this career stage.
 Senior fellows and career award recipients (including F33, K02, K05, and K24 awardees) may fulfill the requirement for instruction in responsible conduct of research by participating as lecturers and discussion leaders.
-To meet the above requirements, instruction in responsible conduct of research by participating as lecturers and discussion leaders.
-To meet the above requirements, instruction in responsible conduct of research by participating as lecturers and discussion leaders.
-To meet the above requirements, instruction in responsible conduct of research by participating as lecturers and discussion leaders.
-To meet the above requirements, instruction in responsible conduct of research may take place, in appropriate circumstances, in a year when the trainee, fellow or career award recipient is not actually supported by an NIH grant.
+To meet the above requirements, instruction in responsible conduct of research by an NIH grant.
 This instruction can be documented as described below.